 GEOGRAPHY & SCIENCE: LIFE ON THE REEF

-View our ocean world with the help of NASA images and our amazing 3D magic planet.
-Then take a closer look at one special ocean habitat the coral reef.
-In this multi-activity workshop pupils investigate the location of reefs, the coral animal itself and explore the relationship between species who make the reef their home.
+View our ocean world with the help of NASA images and our amazing digital globe.
+Then take a closer look at one special ocean habitat – the coral reef.
+In this multi-activity workshop pupils investigate the location of reefs, the coral animal itself and explores the relationship between species who make the reef their home.’

 GEOGRAPHY: A TALE OF TWO RIVERS